 When you are made redundant, your employer must provide you with all of your entitlements as provided by your employment agreement or contract, or in accordance with the Minimum Entitlements Scheme.

 If you have any concerns or queries as to whether your termination is unfair, it is important to investigate this quickly.
 Strict time limits apply to unfair dismissal proceedings and generally there is only 21 days after your dismissal to make an application.
-More information here.
+Learn more on unfair dismissal.

 Losing your job can be an extremely stressful time for both you and your family.
 In addition to the financial pressure, the physical toll of your injury can also be a heavy burden, which can contribute to emotional stress.